deepanshs/csdmpy/docs/source/startFromScratch/new_dataset.rst

 ----------------------

-To create a new dataset, import the `csdfpy` module and create a new instance of the CSDModel class following,
+To create a new dataset, import the `csdfpy` module and create a new instance of the CSDModel class using,

 .. doctest::